project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 ## Roadmap for 2025

-As a technical organization, Project Robius in 2025 aims to continue the work we've begun in 2024 to improve the overall app dev experience in Rust.
+On the technical side, Project Robius in 2025 aims to continue the work we've begun in 2024 to improve the overall app dev experience in Rust.
-In terms of technical goals, our primary ongoing focus will be to keep creating and publishing as many high-quality platform feature abstraction crates as possible.
+Our primary ongoing focus will be to keep creating and publishing as many high-quality platform feature abstraction crates as possible.
 Our targeted platform features include (in rough priority order):
 * file/image/media picker (in progress)
-* system notifications (in progress)
+* native system notifications (in progress)
-* toasts, pop-up messages, status bar
+* toasts, pop-up messages, status bar icons
+  * We have implemented this in Makepad, but not with native widgets commonly used on Mobile platforms
-* long-running background tasks/services
+* Spawning long-running background tasks/services
 * system file/media store
 * native context menus
 * camera access & configuration
 * audio input (microphone)
-* system themeing state (e.g., dark mode)
+* system themeing choices (e.g., dark mode, key colors)
 * connectivity manager/subscriber
 * power/battery status
 * haptics/vibration